United States Pirate Party

 The party's national organization has existed in multiple incarnations since its 2006 founding.
 Its most recent is the Pirate National Committee (PNC), formed in 2012 as a coalition of state parties.
 The PNC officially recognizes Pirate parties from 10 states, and tracks and assists in the growth of more state parties throughout the United States.
 The board of the USPP is the board of the PNC.
 The chair of the Pirate National Committee is known as the "Captain".
-The current Captain is Anthony Jay.
+The current Captain is Jolly Mitch.

 History

 The Pirate Party was founded in June 2006 by University of Georgia graduate student Brent Allison in response to the success of the Swedish Pirate Party.
 Its platform was focused primarily on copyright reform and freedom from Internet censorship.
 The party first attempted to register in Utah during the 2007/2008 election cycle and failed to collect the required number of Statements of Support.
 In 2011, the Massachusetts Pirate Party became the first legally recognized Pirate Party in the US.
-By 2011, the Pirate Party reported over 3000 members nationwide.
+By 2011, the Pirate Party reported over 3,000 members nationwide.

 In 2012, a coalition of state Pirate parties formed the Pirate National Committee (PNC).
 By July of that year, the PNC drafted and adopted a new constitution, which outlined a broader ideology inspired by Rick Falkvinge's Pirate Wheel.

+Elections

 In 2015, Massachusetts Pirate Party Quartermaster Steve Revilak became the first pirate in the United States to be elected to office, elected to Arlington town meeting.

 On July 2, 2022, the United States Pirate Party became a member of the Pirate Parties International, an umbrella organization, comprising 31 parties all over the world at the time of the USPP's admission.

 Ethan Osborne, captain of the Kentucky Pirate Party, ran for Congress in Kentucky's 4th congressional district during the 2022 United States House of Representatives elections, finishing in 3rd place with over 10,000 votes or 3.9%.
-This is the largest amount of votes for a Pirate candidate in US history as of 2022.
+This is the largest number of votes for a Pirate candidate in US history as of 2022.

+Party members voted to endorse the 2024 Vermin Supreme presidential campaign during their national convention in Bensenville, Illinois, which took place from June 1 to June 2.